rmsk2/rustpwman/README.md

 ![](/template.png?raw=true "Selecting a template string")

 When you activate this menu entry the dialog shown above opens and lets you select a template string.
-In order to copy the value identified by that template string to the clipboard you can either press the `<Select>` button or press the return key while the chosen template string is selected.
+In order to copy the value identified by that template string to the clipboard you can either press the `<Retrieve value>` button or press the return key while the chosen template string is selected.
 Instead of using the menu entry you can alternatively press F7.
+If you press the `<Open as URL>` button the text retrieved as described above will be interpredted as a URL and opened in the default browser of your system.

 ### Add entry